Barcode App - Stock Takes

 Finale Inventory will integrate with your existing business software to provide a comprehensive multi-channel inventory management solution.
 Our product scales upward to grow with you in the future, and it features cost-effective pricing models that will work for your budget today.

-Why Use Our Program for Inventory Takes?
+Why Use Our Barcode App for Inventory Takes?

 There are many benefits to using Finale Inventory's barcode scanner for inventory counts.
 Our product: